Arthur Honegger: 1920s

-Chanson de Ronsard H.54 (on Ronsard's 'Plus tu connais que je brûle pour toi', composed to mark the 450th anniversary of the poet's birth, exists in a version for voice and piano (premiered by Claire Croiza, 1924), and above all for voice, flute and string quartet (Régine de Lormoy, 1925).
+Chanson de Ronsard H.54 (on Pierre de Ronsard's 'Plus tu connais que je brûle pour toi', composed to mark the 450th anniversary of the poet's birth, exists in a version for voice and piano (premiered by Claire Croiza, 1924), and above all for voice, flute and string quartet (Régine de Lormoy, 1925).

 Another significant work was "Judith" for René Morax's play, which continued his interest in religious themes.
 It was premiered as a biblical drama in December 1924 or January 1925 at the Théâtre du Jorat, then reworked as an "opéra sérieux" (1926, Monte-Carlo), and finally became an oratorio (1927, Rotterdam).
 It is dedicated to Claire Croiza (the mother of his son Jean-Claude, 1926–2003) who sang the part of Judith in the first version.
 Halbreich (p.
 550) says that "Judith is full of marvellous, inspired music although the whole piece is imperfect."

 In 1922, Honegger had written a very brief piece of incidental music for Jean Cocteau's Antigone based on the tragedy by Sophocles.
 The composer then developed it between 1924 and 1927 for the opera Antigone which premiered on 28 December 1927 at the Théâtre Royal de la Monnaie under Maurice Corneil de Thoran's baton, with sets designed by Pablo Picasso and costumes by Coco Chanel.
 It is dedicated to "Vaura" : Andrée Vaurabourg and is, according to Halbreich “the most arduous and least accessible of Honegger's works”, but according to Lacombe, “the most technically accomplished” and “Honegger's most important opera”.